abdullah-cse/contribution_heatmap/README.md

 ## 📝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

-## 📄 License

-This project is licensed under the BSD 3-Clause License - see the LICENSE file for details.